kimdolion/old-portfolio/README.md

 # Kimberly Wilkes

 ## About Me
 Welcome!
-My name is Kim Wilkes (she/her) and I'm an aspiring software engineer, former educator, and lifetime learner, with a passion for understanding the world around me and uplifting all voices.
+My name is Kim Wilkes and I'm a fullstack software engineer, former educator, and lifetime learner, with a passion for understanding the world around me and uplifting all voices.
 I am a full stack software engineer with a passion for user-centered and responsive web design.
 I pride myself on my flexibility and willingness to try something new, which are key to being a web developer.

 ## Skills
 <details>
 <summary>Languages</summary>

-- C++
-- JavaScript (ES6)
+- JavaScript (ES6)/ Typescript
-- Ruby
 </details>

 <details>
 <summary>Frameworks</summary>

 - Bootstrap
+- Chakra-ui
+- TailwindCSS
+- NextJS
 </details>

 <details>
 <summary>Technologies</summary>

-- Atom
 - Git
 - Github
+- Vercel
 </details>